frandiox/vitedge/docs/usage.md

 #### Webpack

+Make sure your `package.json`'s `main` field points to the worker **entry file** (i.e. where you use `addEventListener`, not the script output).
+This file can be located anywhere, but it is common to place it in `<root>/worker-site/index.js` and have a separate `<root>/worker-site/package.json` as well.
+Full example [here](https://github.com/frandiox/vitedge/tree/master/examples/worker-site).

-Using Wrangler's Webpack build, add the following to your `wrangler.toml`:
+Using Wrangler's Webpack build, add the following to your `<root>/worker-site/wrangler.toml`:

 ```toml
 name = "<your app>"